-All the exposures related to corporates counterparties (726 million euros) have been classified as "sensitive" and transferred in Stage 2 and for 2 counterparties in Stage 3.
+All the exposures related to corporates counterparties (138 million euros) are classified in Stage 2 (2 counterparties) or in stage 3 (1 counterparty).

 On the Private Banking perimeter, as the exposures are fully collateralized by real estate or financial collaterals, a case-by-case analysis has been performed to identify "sensitive" counterparties.